scott-wyatt/merklie/README.md

 ### getLeaf(index)

 Returns the value of the leaf at the given index as a Buffer.
 Returns null if no leaf exists at the given index.
+The index can be a number, hash, or Buffer

 ```js
 const leafValue =  merklie.getLeaf(5)